etothemanders/GoingPostal/README.md

 GoingPostal
 ===========
+## Summary
 A web app that lets you visually track your online purchases as they travel to their destinations.
 It searches for shipment confirmation emails in Gmail, finds tracking numbers (currently only UPS tracking numbers), asks UPS for the package's movements, converts city names to latitude and longitude coordinates, and plots the package's progress on a Google map.

+GoingPostal was created during the Summer 2014 Hackbright Academy Software Engineering Fellowship.

-# App Architecture
+## App Architecture
-Presentation Layer:  HTML, CSS, JS, JQuery, AJAX, JSON and Bootstrap

-Application Layer:  Python, Flask
+Presentation Layer:  HTML, CSS, JS, JQuery, AJAX, JSON and Bootstrap Application Layer:  Python, Flask
 Data Layer:  SQLite, SQLAlchemy
 APIs:  Google OAuth, Gmail, UPS Tracking, Google Geocoding, Google Maps Javascript v3

-# Web Services
-Uses Gmail OAuth for Gmail access, the UPS SOAP API for package tracking information, and Google's Geocoding and Maps APIs for location translation and path mapping.

-GoingPostal was created during the Summer 2014 Hackbright Academy Software Engineering Fellowship.

 Installation Instructions
 ===========